James Monroe High School (Virginia)

 James Monroe High School is located in Fredericksburg, Virginia.
 It is a four-year public high school in the Fredericksburg City Schools system.
 The school is named after James Monroe.
 The current school building opened to students in September 2006.
 James Monroe High School is part of the VHSL AA Battlefield District.

-James Monroe High School is fully accredited by the Virginia State Department of Education.
+The Virginia State Department of Education fully accredits James Monroe High School.

 History

 Opened in 1920, the building now known as Maury School was Fredericksburg's first real high school.
 It was originally called Fredericksburg High School, but in 1939, this name was changed to honor the nation's fifth president, James Monroe, who had his law office in the city from 1786-89.

 The second James Monroe High School building was constructed in 1952, and a wing was added in 1959.
 From 1981-83, a large renovation project modernized the entire building, and another wing was added.
 The Arthur H. Schwartz Memorial Athletic Complex was constructed during 1985-86, providing a new track, tennis courts, and a baseball field.